 Many iPad owners are familiar with the iPad dark screen.
 The iPad may sometimes stop and appear to be dead, displaying just a black screen or a black screen with a spinning circle, which we refer to as iPad black screen or iPad black screen of death.
 The iPad black screen may happen after updating to iPadOS 15/14/13, or when using the iPad to send an email or playing any game or iPad black screen of death after drop.
 Whatever the case may be, the iPad is locked on a black screen with an Apple logo.

 We’ve noticed a lot of people complaining about the iPad black screen on the internet, so we’ve compiled a list of probable solutions to the iPad black screen, which can help you resolve the issue.

 But first, let’s know DFU mode for the iPad.
 Device Firmware Update mode Is used to repair an iPad that appears to have software issues beyond all use.
 DFU mode will make sure that’s you are able to use your iPad again, but there are chances that you may lose all of your files, photographs, and other data stored in its memory.

 Let’s dive into why the error occurs ” black screen iPad” and some of the methods to fix it!

 The iPad, which may be used as a replacement for the iPhone aside from calling, is the second most popular gadget after the iPhone.
 However, many have recently reported that they face black screen iPad issues.
 This problem can emerge for a variety of causes.
 When users encounter this issue, they allege that the screen turns off for no apparent reason, and the device becomes unresponsive.
-Below are few reasons why it may happen.
+Below are few reasons why does my iPad screen randomly stop working.

 Let’s have a look at some probable iPad black screen/iPad blank screen of death solutions.

-If your iPad appears to be stuck on a black screen and isn’t responding to touch, try one of the numerous ways to get it operating again.
+If your iPad appears to be stuck on a black screen and isn’t responding to touch, try one of the following 9 ways to get it operating again.
 Begin with the most straightforward solution and work your way up to the most difficult potential solutions.